Home » Discrimination in the Workplace » How To File A Discrimination Claim in New York

 Legal content fact checked by Charles E. Joseph

 Have you experienced workplace discrimination in New York?
-You can receive back pay and damages from your employer.
+If your employer violates your rights, you may qualify for back pay and damages.

 First, you have to file a discrimination claim.
 This helps victims of discrimination recover money from their employers.
 The process may seem complicated, but a New York discrimination lawyer can help.